 Tools for Schools and Districts

 All students should have access to personalized college guidance.
 School counselors are the main source of this guidance and play a critical role in the college admission process.
 The College Board’s Access to Opportunity efforts are not intended to replace the important work that counselors do, but rather to supplement their efforts.

-Whether or not students have been selected to participate in one of our campaigns, we encourage school and district staff to use our webinars and resources to help students successfully navigate the college planning process.
+Whether or not students have been selected to participate in one of our campaigns, we encourage school and district staffs to utilize our webinars and resources as they help students successfully navigate the college planning process.